matrix-org/rust-synapse-compress-state/README.md

 $ psql synapse < out.data
 ```

+## Running Options

+- -p [URL] **Required**
+The url for connecting to the postgres database.
+This should be of the form
+"postgresql://username:password@mydomain.com/database"

+- -r [ROOM_ID] **Required**
+The room to process (this is the value found in the `rooms` table of the database
+not the common name for the room - is should look like: "!wOlkWNmgkAZFxbTaqj:matrix.org"

+- -b [MIN_STATE_GROUP]
+The state group to start processing from (non inclusive)

+- -n [GROUPS_TO_COMPRESS]
+How many groups to load into memory to compress (starting
+from the 1st group in the room or the group specified by -s)

+- -l [LEVELS]
+Sizes of each new level in the compression algorithm, as a comma separated list.
+The first entry in the list is for the lowest, most granular level, with each
+subsequent entry being for the next highest level.
+The number of entries in the
+list determines the number of levels that will be used.
+The sum of the sizes of
+the levels effect the performance of fetching the state from the database, as the
+sum of the sizes is the upper bound on number of iterations needed to fetch a
+ given set of state. [default's to 100,50,25]

+- -m [COUNT]
+If the compressor cannot save this many rows from the database then it will stop early

+- -s [MAX_STATE_GROUP]
+If a max_state_group is specified then only state groups with id's lower than this number are able to be
+compressed.

+- -o [FILE]
+File to output the SQL transactions to (for later running on the database)

+- -t
+If this flag is set then then each change to a particular state group is wrapped in a transaction.
+This should be done if you wish to apply the changes while synapse is still running.

+- -g
+If this flag is set then output the node and edge information for the state_group
+directed graph built up from the predecessor state_group links.
+These can be looked
+at in something like Gephi (https://gephi.org)

 ## Using as python library

 The compressor can also be built into a python library as it uses PyO3.
 It can be
 built and installed into the current virtual environment by running `maturin develop`

+All the same running options are available, see the comments in the Config struct
+in lib.rs for the names of each argument.
+All arguments other than `db_url` and `room_id`
+are optional.

 The following code does exactly the same as the command-line example from above:
 ```